A semiparametric generalized exponential regression model with a principled distance-based prior: Bayesian Inference

-Combining the priors for shape parameter $\alpha$ and the regression coefficients $\bm{\beta}$, and the likelihood function as given in \eqref{eq:GE_lklhd_reg}, we obtain the joint posterior distribution as $\pi(\alpha, \bm{\beta} | \bm{y}) \propto L(\alpha, \bm{\beta} | \bm{y}) \cdot \pi(\bm{\beta}) \cdot \pi(\alpha) $ from which Bayesian inference is facilitated.
-However, the explicit form of the marginal posterior density of the parameters is not analytically tractable, leading to employing simulation-based techniques such as Markov chain Monte Carlo (MCMC) methods or numerical approximation methods like Integrated Nested Laplace Approximations (INLA), introduced by \cite{rue2009approximate}.
-In this paper, we employ MCMC techniques for parameter inference, specifically utilizing the adaptive Metropolis-Hastings algorithm within Gibbs sampling.
-We iteratively adjust the variance of the proposal distribution within the chain so that the acceptance rate remains between 0.3 and 0.5.
+Combining the priors for $\alpha$ and $\bm{\beta}$, and the likelihood function as given in \eqref{eq:GE_lklhd_reg}, we obtain the joint posterior distribution as $\pi(\alpha, \bm{\beta} | \bm{y}) \propto L(\alpha, \bm{\beta} | \bm{y}) \times \pi(\alpha) \times \pi(\bm{\beta})$ from which Bayesian inference is facilitated.
+However, the explicit form of the marginal posterior density of the parameters is not analytically tractable, leading to employing simulation-based techniques such as MCMC methods or numerical approximation methods like Integrated Nested Laplace Approximations (INLA), introduced by \cite{rue2009approximate}.
+This paper employs MCMC techniques for parameter inference, specifically utilizing the adaptive Metropolis-Hastings algorithm within Gibbs sampling.
+We iteratively adjust the variance of the proposal distribution within the burn-in phase so that the acceptance rate remains between 0.3 and 0.5.
 We initiate the MCMC chains with an initial value of 1 for $\alpha$ and the maximum likelihood estimate for $\bm{\beta}$ as calculated under $\alpha$ = 1.
-Our approach employs an algorithm that updates one parameter at a time.
-Regarding computational resources, conducting the simulations outlined in Section \ref{sec:Simulation}, involving 144 different configurations, each with 1000 datasets, and employing an MCMC output of 10000 iterations, required nearly 8 hours to finalize.
-This computational task was carried out on a desktop system equipped with a Ryzen 9 5900x 12-core 24-threaded processor and 64GB of RAM.
-On average, the computation time for a single MCMC chain was around 1 second for the parametric setup (assuming $\log(\lambda)$ to be a simple linear function of year) using a simple linear regression model and approximately 3 seconds for our proposed semiparametric model.
+In our implementation, we update the model parameters one at a time within Gibbs sampling.

-Furthermore, it is feasible to describe the ultimate distribution of the posterior estimates for the parameters $\alpha$ and $\bm{\beta}$.
-In this setting, the \textit{Bernstein-von Mises} theorem outlines the shape of this asymptotic distribution, delineating how the parameters $\alpha$ and $\bm{\beta}$ behave as the sample size tends towards infinity.
+Furthermore, describing the asymptotic (as $n \uparrow \infty$ and keeping $K$ fixed) distribution of the posterior estimates for the parameters $\alpha$ and $\bm{\beta}$ is feasible using the Bernstein-von Mises theorem.
 To gauge the level of uncertainty linked with these parameter estimations, we investigate the asymptotic variance of the parameters, which is encapsulated by the inverse of the information matrix.
-Additional elaboration can be found in the supplementary materials.